 What is the Future of Cloud ERP?

 The future of cloud ERP is a bright one, to be certain.
 An increasing number of ERP software providers have shifted their focus to cloud-based ERP solutions.
 These cloud ERP systems are now the platforms with the broadest feature sets and most frequent updates.
 On-premise ERP software now lacks many of the functionalities that are being included in the cloud-based alternatives.
-As a result, there has also been an uptick in the need to hire ERP professionals with cloud experience.

 Some ERP developers are no longer guaranteeing updates and support for non-cloud platforms beyond the immediate future.
 Therefore, it stands to reason that many companies are planning to discontinue their non-cloud ERP platforms within the next few years.
 It is probably fair to expect that we will see the number of cloud ERP platforms increase, while the number of available on-premise ERP systems could dwindle to virtually nothing.